 - Contact the Telephone Preference Service to prevent your details being made available to marketing lists for organisations who may call you.
 Run by the Direct Marketing Association, the service is free.
 Register your details online at www.tpsonline.org.uk or by calling 0345 070 0707.

 Get a phone that can help

-The BT8600 is a home phone designed especially to tackle nuisance calls.
+We've got a range of home phones designed to tackle nuisance calls.

-BT customers can save 42% on the cost of the BT8600, find out more here.
+BT customers enjoy exclusive discounts find out more here.

 3: Silent calls